pydio/pydio-doc-howto/system_installing_on_linux_nginx.md

 ##### 5. Security
-For security you have a lot of choices so identify your needs and refer to guides that can give you details about it, with Pydio you already have security but you can add a lair to your WebServer, "better safe than sorry".
+For security you have a lot of choices so identify your needs and refer to guides that can give you details about it, with Pydio you already have security but you can add a lair to your WebServer, "better be safe than sorry".
 You can add SSL and such.

 #### IF YOU'RE HAVING AN ISSUE